rebeccaeifried/Zoo-Code/README.md

 # Zoo Code

-> Your AI-Powered Dev Team, Right in Your Editor
+> Your AI-Powered Dev Team, Right in Your Editor, powered by P.

 ## We are Zoo Code